documentcloud/help_center/_help/managing_accounts.md

 DocumentCloud makes it easy to manage your account settings and, if you have an administrator-level account, manage other accounts and settings in your organization.

-**In this article:**
-* Change language settings
-* Change your name and email
-* Learn about different account types
-* Add a new user account to your organization
-* Disable a user account

 ## Personal Information and Language Settings
 Manage your DocumentCloud account and settings by clicking the **"Accounts"** tab at the top of the workspace: